Develonaut/watermelon/README.md

-A Singlepage Reactm and Redux Application to view a collection of featured Twitch.tv streams http://www.watermelon.zone/ (May take 30 seconds for Heroku instance to spin up).
+A Singlepage React and Redux Application to view a collection of featured Twitch.tv streams. http://www.watermelon.zone/ (May take 30 seconds for Heroku instance to spin up).

 NPM Scripts: